outdreamer/build-a-cure-1/docs/idea_implementation_examples.md

     - what if there's an optimal interface to represent all information (interface-building formula), rather than a specific one (causal, object, type, function, priority, system, structure interface)
     - an interface is just a standardizing filter - a formula to generate the right standardizing filter for a particular task would be better than relying on interface definitions

-## Post Problems
+## Post Problems (in System Context)

-  - whats next after automating problem-solving (of problems within a semi-known system)?
+  - whats next after automating problem-solving (of problems within the context of a semi-knowable system)?

+  - extensions of predictive capacity for decision chains, enhanced system design & optimization, & derivation of system metadata from inside the system, using analysis of solvable problems & variance sources (deriving universe system configuration & position, to achieve prioritized universe calculations & interact with other universes in a mutually beneficial way as well as preserving & exporting our useful knowledge to them)

   - designing systems that have required problem types to achieve some goal, beyond solving a problem within a system
     - the output of problem-solving is not just solutions, but also: